teguhrianto/kaulinanweb/README.md

 ### Blogs
 - Blogs are displayed as cards on the landing page.
 - Each blog card includes an image, author information, comment count, and a title.

+## Tech Stacks
+- **Laravel:** Laravel is a PHP web framework that handles the server-side logic and database operations.

+- **Tailwind CSS:** Tailwind CSS is a utility-first CSS framework for styling the user interface.

+- **JavaScript (JS):** JavaScript adds interactivity and enhances the user experience on the client-side.

+These technologies work together to build and style the web application, making it interactive and user-friendly.

 ## Local Development
 To run this project locally, follow these steps: